HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

 cf-create-profile-templates
 ```

-Ensure the HCL Portal server is stopped on the profile you intend to upgrade.
+Ensure the HCL DX server is stopped on the profile you intend to upgrade.

 ## On the Farm Master Server